bowman2001/perplexdoc/content/doc/basic/code/index.md

 weight: 135
 ---

-**Perplex** offers space for 80 characters of code in one content line, when the screen is big enough.
-If the marginal column gets included, more than 120 fit in.
+The full-width text column offers space for {$80} characters of code in one line.
+When the marginal column is included in a code block, {$120} fit in.
 {.p-first} <!--more-->

-Short snippets of code are often placed _in line_ with the normal text.
-Long pieces of code or entire files are marked as _code blocks_.
+Short snippets of code are usually placed **in line** with the normal text.
+Long pieces of code or entire files are marked as **code blocks**.

-_Hugo_ can style and colorize code blocks according to their content with the built-in _Chroma highlighter_ and offers some options to style these blocks.
+Hugo can style and colorize code blocks according to their content with the built-in _Chroma highlighter_ and offers some options to style these blocks.

 ## Syntax